 It is not without reason that coal and steel were the foundations of European integration.
 Our Europe has always relied on shared energy.
-Today, with the consequences of the Russian war of aggression in Ukraine and the systemic competition with China, this is all the more important.
-We will invest more in the development of electricity and gas network interconnections between EU Member States in order to create a more united and efficient Energy Union.
+Today, with the-consequences of the Russian war of aggression in Ukraine and the systemic competition with China, this is all the more important.
+We will invest more in the development of electricity and gas networks interconnections between EU Member States in order to create a more united and efficient energy Union.
 We will encourage investments to integrate further the European electricity and gas market to ensure lower prices for European citizens and our businesses.
 We want a European Energy Union that will lead us into a carbon-neutral and environmentally-friendly future.
-Member States decide on their specific energy mix.
+Member States decide about specific energy mix in their respective countries.
 An open and neutral technology approach as guiding principle is a driver for innovation.
-We do not need a prohibitive Europe but instead an innovative Europe that places the economic, financial and social needs of its citizens at the centre of the future energy supply.
+We do not need a prohibitive Europe, but an innovative Europe that places the economic, financial and social needs of its citizens at the centre of the future energy supply.
 We also need to better align our energy transition with local conditions.
 For example, in the area of energy-efficient home renovations, we will better align investments to help households cope with rising prices and renovation requirements in the next years.
 We need a strong EU financial arm to back up our net-zero industrial and green ambitions for Europe to be able to compete globally, and to make sure this economic transformation leaves no one behind.
 At the same time, Europe needs more drive and energy when it comes to its future resources.
 For example, Europe will need 60 times more lithium for a sustainable battery supply in 2050 than it does today.
-This necessitates further efforts to advance battery technology and battery recycling as well as efforts to reduce the overall consumption of energy.
-Resources are increasingly pivotal in economic competition since, without them, innovation is impossible.
-Global technological leadership in the field of e-mobility will not succeed without rare earth elements from Africa, Latin America and Asia.
-We will promote a common European resource strategy for future innovations, identifying the existing resources worldwide and using them in Europe while promoting diversification to avoid dependencies from third countries.
+This necessitates further efforts to advance battery technology and battery recycling, as well as efforts to reduce the overall consumption of energy.
+Resources are increasingly pivotal in economic competition, since without them innovation is impossible.
+Global technology leadership in the field of e-mobility will not succeed without rare earth elements from Africa,

+Latin America and Asia.
+We will promote a common European resource strategy for future innovations, identifying the existing resources worldwide, using them in Europe, while promoting diversification to avoid dependencies from third countries.
 We will not allow Europe to be heavily reliant on Putin's or any other autocrat's resources in the future.

 The Russian war of aggression against Ukraine and our former dependency on Russian fossil fuels have taught us some lessons: clean energy is not only good for the planet but also for our security.
-As we are moving away from fossil fuels, by develop a roadmap towards a resilient energy system with the phasing out of fossil fuels together with Member States, towards an electrification and automation of our economy, we need enormous amounts of clean energy and greater energy efficiency.
+As we are moving away from fossil fuels, by developing a roadmap towards a resilient energy system with the phasing out of fossil fuels together with Member States, towards an electrification and automation of our economy, we need enormous amounts of clean energy and to promote energy efficiency.
 We have fast-tracked the permitting procedures to really get the scale.
-We have reformed our electricity market to give priority to renewables and give long-term contracts and improve investment conditions.
-We are using EU funds - REPowerEU - to mobilise close to €300 billion in resources.
-And we are strengthening the clean-tech energy basis in Europe.
-Low-carbon energy has an important role in the transition to clean energy.
-We are lowering the marginal cost of energy throughout our economy.
-We are developing the home market for our clean-tech industries.
-We are decarbonising and revitalising our energy-intensive industries to sell clean products worldwide.
+We have reformed our Electricity Market to give priority to renewables and give long term contracts and improve investment conditions.
+We are using EU funds - REPowerEU- to mobilise close to 300 billion euros in resources.
+And we are strengthening the clean tech energy basis in Europe.
+Low-carbon energy throughout our economy.
+We are developing the home market for our clean tech industries.
+We are decarbonising and revitalising our energy intensive industries, to sell clean products worldwide.
 Thus, we are increasing our energy independence and overall sovereignty and resilience.